InaFPedersen/Noroff-.NET-Course-Assignments/README.md

 # Noroff-.NET-Course-Assignments
 During a 3 month period it was taken a fullstack .NET developing course through Noroff.
 Where is was assignments in both frontend and backend.

+## Frontend
-The frontend contains codes in JavaScript, Vue, React & Angular.
+Contains codes in JavaScript, Vue, React & Angular.
+Where one assignment is individual while the rest is group assignments

+## Backend
-The backend contains codes in C#, SQL
+Contains codes in C#, SQL
+Where one assignment is individual while the rest is group assignments

+## Case
-The Case is a fullstack .NET development
+The Case is a fullstack .NET development group project.

+## Katas
+The Katas are small coding tasks in JavaScript and C#.